 - Transfer to an airtight container and store in a dry place.

-- In a large Dutch oven or heavy pot, heat oil over medium heat.
+- In a large Dutch oven or heavy pot, heat oil over medium heat.2 tsp olive oil

-- Add scallions and garlic and sauté about 2 – 3 minutes; add tomatoes, cilantro and a pinch of salt.
-Cook another 2 minutes, stirring.
+- Add tomatoes, cilantro, and a pinch of salt.
+Cook for another 2 minutes, stirring occasionally.2 small tomatoes, 2 tbsp cilantro

-- Add beef to the pot along with beer, water, adobo, Dominican Sazon Seasoning, and bay leaf.
+- Add beef to the pot along with beer, water, adobo, Dominican Sazon Seasoning, and bay leaf.¼ tsp adobo, 1½ lb beef stew meat, ⅓ cup beer, ⅓ cup water, ½ tsp Dominican Sazon Seasoning, 1 bay leaf

-- Cover and simmer on low heat 1 1/2 hours.
+- Cover and simmer on low heat for 1 1/2 hours.

-- Test to make sure beef is tender, if not cook another 15 minutes.
+- Check if the beef is tender, if not, cook for an additional 15 minutes.

-- Add potatoes and carrots in the pot and cook until soft, about 20 minutes depending on the size.
+- Add potatoes and carrots to the pot and cook until soft, about 20 minutes depending on the size.5 oz baby red potatoes, 5 oz carrots

-- Add tomatoes, and cilantro.
-Cook another 2 minutes stirring.
+- Add tomatoes and cilantro.
+Cook for another 2 minutes, stirring occasionally.

-- Cover pressure cooker; when the lid is locked, cook high pressure 45 minutes.
+- Cover pressure cooker; when the lid is locked, cook on high pressure for 45 minutes.
 Quick release.

 Be sure to sign up for our newsletter and leave a comment about this recipe if you can.
 Thank you for taking the time to visit our website and coman bien mis amigos (eat well my friends).